-Once again, I have moved and downsized and rid myself of the clothes I did not wear, the basket full of flip-flops, and kept only one of the 18 brightly colored spatulas.
+Once again, I have moved and downsized and rid myself of the clothes I did not wear, the basket full of flip-flops, and kept only one of the 18 brightly colored spatulas on my kitchen counter.
 This time I heard myself say,”enough is enough.”
-I supposed I always knew that happiness isn’t in the accumulated things, and that less is more, but somehow today I am more aware than every before of the beauty of “enough”.
+I supposed I always knew that happiness isn’t in the accumulated things, and that less is more, but somehow today I am more aware than every before of the beauty of “enough.”
 Having just enough of what I need is freeing.
 I have the absence of clutter, no more collections and 1 can of crushed tomatoes in my pantry.
 I feel blessed that I “have enough”.

 High SUCCESSTROGEN women know the concept of enough well, they know where their happiness comes from, and they need not surround themselves with more than enough of any one thing.
 The lack of clutter becomes order, both physically and mentally.